sandeep-tukaram/algods/ds/README.md

 For each datastructure, I will study the structure.
 From the structure I will try and understand the behavior of the datastructure.
 There is generic framework we can work with to examine structure and behavior.

 ## Structure
-Structure is looked has - components, relations, and goals.
+Structure has components, relations, and goals.

 In case of  a datastructure: